FutureGatewayFramework/FutureGatewayFramework.github.io/design.md

 |**Customization**|Serverd communities often require their own specific customisations that SGs should easily provide.
 The FGF structure has been specifically thought to allow any kind of customisation.|

 # Key features
-Beside keyords above, the FGF provides the following key features:
+Beside keyords above, the FGF has the following key features:

 |**KF1**|**Ease the installation and the maintenance**|
 |---|---|